PortelliA/RSQLite-EDA-cropdata/README.md

 ### Overview

-This project, a **final model task in an IBM course**, involves an exploratory data analysis (EDA) on datasets related to Canadian agriculture and financial exchange rates using `rSQLite` for data management and queries.
+This project, a **final model task in an IBM course**, involves an exploratory data analysis (EDA) on datasets related to Canadian agriculture and financial exchange rates using `rSQLite`

 ### Datasets